Homelessness: Physical and mental health

+Lack of housing serves as a social determinant of mental health.
 Being afflicted with a mental disorder, including substance use disorders, where mental health services are unavailable or difficult to access can also drive homelessness for the same reasons as disabilities.
-A United States federal survey done in 2005 indicated that at least one-third of homeless men and women have serious psychiatric disorders or problems.
+A United States federal survey in 2005 indicated that at least one-third of homeless men and women had serious psychiatric disorders or problems.
 Autism spectrum disorders and schizophrenia are the top two common mental disabilities among the U.S. homeless.
-Personality disorders are also very prevalent, especially Cluster A. Substance abuse can also cause homelessness from behavioral patterns associated with addiction, that alienate an addicted individual's family and friends, who could otherwise provide support during difficult economic times.
+Personality disorders are also very prevalent, especially Cluster A.

 Discrimination

+Men are disproportionately affected by homelessness in the United States, accounting for 70% of all individuals experiencing homelessness in 2018, and as high as 82% in Louisiana and Puerto Rico.

 A history of experiencing domestic violence can also attribute to homelessness.
 Compared to housed women, homeless women were more likely to report childhood histories of abuse, as well as more current physical abuse by male partners.

 Gender disparities also influence the demographics of homelessness.
 The experiences of homeless women and women in poverty are often overlooked, however, they experience specific gender-based victimization.
 As individuals with little to no physical or material capital, homeless women are particularly targeted by male law enforcement, and men living on the street.
 It has been found that "street-based homelessness dominates mainstream understanding of homelessness and it is indeed an environment in which males have far greater power (O'Grady and Gaietz, 2004)."
 Women on the street are often motivated to gain capital through affiliation and relationships with men, rather than facing homelessness alone.
 Within these relationships, women are still likely to be physically and sexually abused.

 Social exclusion related to sexual orientation, gender identity or expression, or sex characteristics can also attribute to homelessness based on discrimination.
 Relationship breakdown, particularly with young people and their parents, such as disownment due to sexuality or gender identity is one example.

-Former imprisonment status and a criminal history can also affect securing housing.

 Human and natural disasters

 Natural disasters, including but not limited to earthquakes, hurricanes, tsunamis, tornadoes, and volcanic eruptions can cause homelessness.
-An example is the 1999 Athens earthquake in Greece, in which many middle class people became homeless, with some of them living in containers, especially in the Nea Ionia earthquake survivors container city provided by the government; in most cases, their only property that survived the quake was their car.
+An example is the 1999 Athens earthquake in Greece, in which many middle-class people became homeless, with some of them living in containers, especially in the Nea Ionia earthquake survivors container city provided by the government; in most cases, their only property that survived the quake was their car.
 Such people are known in Greece as seismopathis, meaning earthquake-struck.

-War or armed conflict can create refugees fleeing the violence.
-Whether they be either domestic or foreign to the country, the number of migrants can outstrip the supply of affordable housing, leaving some sections of this population to be homeless.